FIND A VIVITROL PROVIDER

 CONSIDERING VIVITROL TREATMENT FOR YOUR PROGRAM

 VIVITROL is prescribed and administered by a healthcare professional.
 VIVITROL and counseling may be offered as a treatment option for appropriate individuals in a variety of criminal justice settings.
-Learn more about incorporating VIVITROL and counseling into your program.
+Learn more about offering VIVITROL and counseling as part of your program.

 Request a visit from a VIVITROL representative for additional information about VIVITROL.